Selecting the Right Sales Channel Strategy for Distribution

 Analyzing sales channel strategy

 Changes in distribution may improve relationship management, customer satisfaction, and productivity.
-Companies with direct sales forces may consider using indirect channels (wholesalers, distributors, dealers, and retailers) to serve portions of the customer base.
+Companies with direct sales forces may consider utilizing indirect channels, such as wholesalers, distributors, dealers, and retailers, to serve specific portions of their customer base.

 Strategies at Different Channel Levels